What is a Stock Dividend?

 Stock Dividend Video

-This has been a guide to what is Stock Dividends?
-Here we take stock dividend examples and look at stock dividend accounting in case of small or large issues.
-In addition, we discuss the tax impact, advantages, and disadvantages of stock dividends.
+This has been a guide to what is Stock Dividends and its definition?
+Here we discuss examples of stock dividend along with its accounting in case of small or large issues.
+In addition, we discuss its tax impact, advantages, and disadvantages.
 You may learn more about accounting from the following articles –